 Two factors are thought to have played an important role here—one piggy-backing on the other.

 The first were marital law reforms that took place in the 1930s and 40s in the U.S. that no longer allowed for any legal recourse in the case of a broken engagement.
-Since there were no longer any perceived repercussions for breaking an engagement, an expensive diamond ring was seen to fill that void by becoming a measure of one's level of commitment.3
+Since there were no longer any perceived repercussions for breaking an engagement, an expensive diamond engagement ring was seen to fill that void by becoming a measure of one's level of commitment.3

-A second factor in solidifying the tradition of the diamond ring as an essential component to any proper wedding engagement was a groundbreaking DeBeers marketing campaign in 1947.
+A second factor in solidifying the tradition of the diamond engagement ring as an essential component to any proper wedding engagement was a groundbreaking DeBeers marketing campaign in 1947.

 It proclaimed that "A Diamond is Forever" and positioned diamonds as a symbol of love and commitment and was in fact voted as the best slogan of the 20th century by Advertising Age.